hywn/resume/resume.md

 Education
 ----------
-* Anticipated BS in Computer Science from University of Virginia <Present - 2023>
+* Anticipated BS in Computer Science from University of Virginia <2023 - Present>

 Qualifications